Holden V8 engine: Applications

 HDT Special Vehicles also offered a more powerful version of the engine enlarged to 5643 cc in some of its VL models between 1986 and 1988, including the controversial Calais Director.
 This engine, making as much as 231 kW, was an expensive option, particularly once Holden severed ties with HDT in February 1987, which drastically increased the prices of all HDT models, and consequently very few of the 5.6-litre motors were made.
 Bore and stroke is 102.4x85.7 mm.

 Fuel injection replaced the carburettors initially on the VL Commodore SS Group A SV, again with Group A touring car racing in mind, this car produced by Holden's new performance vehicle partner Holden Special Vehicles (HSV) in partnership with British-based Tom Walkinshaw Racing (TWR).
 While Group A disappeared after the VN model range, the fuel injected 4987 cc engine, often referred to by its nickname, The Iron Lion, was offered in Commodores until the VS III Commodore utility in 2000, although there were no longer V8 VS III utilities available for sale during the latter part of 2000.

 HSV vehicles featured a variety of more powerful versions of the 5.0-litre, which were also available on regular V8 Holdens as part of the SV Enhanced package.
-Additionally, from 1994 with the VR series, a 5733 cc "stroker" was standard on the HSV GTS and optional on the Senator, and later on the Statesman/Caprice-based Grange from that its introduction in 1996.
+Additionally, from 1994 with the VR series, a 5733 cc "stroker" was standard on the HSV GTS and optional on the HSV Senator, and later on the Statesman/Caprice-based Grange from that its introduction in 1996.